ingerjm0/hifi-docs-review/02.explore/01.get-started/03.vr-controls/docs.md

 ## Motion Capture Using Vive Trackers

-You can enhance your High Fidelity experience using full body motion capture.
-High Fidelity currently supports motion capture using HTC Vive Trackers.
+You can enhance your High Fidelity experience using full body motion capture (Mocap).
+High Fidelity currently supports mocap using HTC Vive Trackers.

 Vive trackers need to be strapped to the body part you wish to track.
 You can replace the HMD and hand controllers with trackers if you only need to track the movement of your head and hands.